codesir-co/ecom-email-health-check/readme.txt

 == Installation ==

-1. Upload the `woo-email-health-check` folder to the `/wp-content/plugins/` directory.
+1. Upload the `ecom-email-health-check` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the new 'Email Health' menu item in your WordPress dashboard.
 4. Run the diagnostics to get your report.